amaarora/amaarora.github.io/_posts/2020-08-09-groupnorm.md

 {:toc}

 ## Introduction
-In this blog post today, we will look at [Group Normalization](https://arxiv.org/abs/1803.08494) research paper and also:
+In this blog post today, we will look at [Group Normalization](https://arxiv.org/abs/1803.08494) research paper and also look at:
 - The drawback of [Batch Normalization](https://arxiv.org/abs/1502.03167)
-- Introduction to **Group Normaliation**
+- Introduction to **Group Normalization**
 - Other normalization techniques and how does **Group Normalization** compares to those
 - Benefits of **Group Normalization** over other techniques
-- Discuss **Group Division** and 32 as default number of groups
+- Discuss **Group Division** and default number of groups were chosen to be 32
 - Discuss effect of **Group Normalization** on deeper models (eg. Resnet-101)
 - Analyse how **Group Normalization** and **Batch Normalization** are qualitatively similar
 - Implement **Group Normalization** in *PyTorch* and *Tensorflow*